-My short but exceedingly sweet holiday in idyllic Southern Spain has just ended, but my fond memories of this beautiful land and her people remain with me, keeping me warm in the freezing cold of the moment, in wintry days making my joyful heart sing with pleasure and delight.
+My short but exceedingly sweet holiday in idyllic Southern Spain has just ended, but my fond memories of this beautiful land and lovely food remain with me, keeping me warm in the freezing cold of the moment, in wintry days making my joyful heart sing with pleasure and delight.

 Just over a year ago, I wrote a short blog entitled Seafood Extravaganza, telling the world why I love seafood.
 Today, I shall continue that theme, given that I consider myself a foodie and having been treated to some of the freshest, most delicious seafood during my Spanish visit.
 As many of you already know, we Chinese people are known to be ‘obsessed’ with food, and I especially enjoy eating gourmet foods, talking about them in my waking hours even dreaming about them at night, and more recently blogging about the heavenly delicacies that I’ve come to sample, indulging my palate.

-My gracious and beautiful hostess Maria is well aware of my ‘healthy obsession’ with food and luckily both she and Miguel, my other host, are just like me – they love food as much as I do, if not more so :).
-Consequently, my one-week break was understandably punctuated with regular treats of different kinds of super food.
+My one-week break was understandably punctuated with regular treats of different kinds of super food.
 I shall, however, focus this post on the love of my life: SEAFOOD, in Spanish, Marisco :).

-Maria and I visited several fish markets near her home, which is a peaceful village called Los Barrios, sitting decorously between Malaga and Cadiz.
+I visited several fish markets in a peaceful village called Los Barrios, sitting decorously between Malaga and Cadiz.
 Each time I was amazed at the variety of creatures brought from the depths of the sea and I wanted to try them all.
-“I’d be so happy just to have a tiny proportion of this, just one shop like this where I live,” I said to Maria, and she knew that I meant it.
+“I’d be so happy just to have a tiny proportion of this, just one shop like this where I live,” I thought.

-Before we knew it, I was sharing a cold beer and being fed with the freshest choices on a seafood platter – they are so good that words are not enough to describe how they tasted – I tingle with delight now even just thinking about it :)!
+I enjoyed a wonderful day exploring Cadiz.
+I sauntered along the streets, taking in the sights and sounds of this beautiful coastal city, enjoying a cold beer and being fed with the freshest choices on a seafood platter – they are so good that words are not enough to describe how they tasted – I tingle with delight now even just thinking about it :)!
 Inspect the picture below, close your eyes and imagine their heavenly flavours

 I hope you have enjoyed my seafood treat for you today – please come back soon, as I shall share many more fabulous photos from this marvelous trip, showing you the places I visited, the people I met who have offered me amazing hospitality and the wonderful sights that this part of Spain is famed for.
 I have more Spanish music, Salsa dancing and even a recipe for the best Spanish Omelette on video at the end of this post, especially for you